ssbc/ssb-peer-invites/README.md

 private can be used for the benefit of the guest. it may contain a welcome message or links to threads or channels, or peers to follow.

-on success, cb is called with `{invite: msgId, seed: seed, pubs: [addr,...]}` this information can be sent to the guest as the invite!
+on success, cb is called with an invite string, this should be passed to the guest, who uses it with `openInvite` and `acceptInvite`

 ### peerInvites.openInvite(invite, cb(err, invite_msg, content)